 1941 – 1945

-The logo dates back to that time, where the names of all three companies were combined, where the military turned to create a light SUV.
+The logo dates back to when the names of all three companies were combined when the military turned to create a light SUV.
 All the companies had blueprints, and each contributed to them.
 Therefore, under the large red word “Jeep,” it was written “WILLYS.
 BANTAM.
 FORD.”
 The carmakers were listed in the order in which the Armed Forces of America contacted them.
-The first company designed the car from scratch; the second made some adjustments to the drawings, the third launched the car into the mass assembly.
+The first company designed the car from scratch; the second adjusted the drawings, and the third launched the car into the mass assembly.
 The words were separated by dots, not at the bottom but in the middle.

 1945 – 1963